slider23/kohana-assets/guide/assets/usage.md

 # Usage

-After [installing](install) and [setting up](config), simply drop your assets into the `sources` directory and you're ready to go.
+After [installing](install) and [setting up](config), simply drop your assets into `source_dir` in your application and you're ready to go.

 A quick example with the default config: